Defra’s Official Development Assistance results estimates

 poverty reduction

 The DI KPIs sit within a larger suite of indicators called the ODA results framework.
-This framework also contains 12 pre-existing climate-focused International Climate Finance (ICF) KPIs, which are reported annually within a separate cross government ICF results publication.
+This framework also contains 12 pre-existing climate-focused International Climate Finance (ICF) KPIs, which are reported annually within a separate cross-government ICF results publication.

-Defra ODA results publications
+Defra ODA annual results publications

 - KPI 1a – area under restoration practices